LaihoE/demoparser/README.md

 Without Dotabuff's dota 2 parser "manta" this would not have been possible.
 Check it out: https://github.com/dotabuff/manta

 The dota 2 demo format is very similar to CS2 demo format with only a few minor changes.

+Thank you to Clarity for an elegant implementation of sendtables